MECH ENG 7062 - Aircraft Design

 General Course Information

-Course Code MECH ENG 7062 Course Aircraft Design Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MECH ENG 3100, MECH ENG 3101 Course Description Aircraft design methodology, Technical task preparation, team working, Aircraft design organisation, Aircraft weight calculation, mission fuel weight, Sensitivity analysis, Standard requirements, First estimation of aircraft design parameters, Sizing, Drag polar estimation at low speed, Matching diagram, Aircraft three view and drawings, Overall configuration design, Fuselage design, Propulsion system selection and integration, Wing design considerations, Empennage design considerations, Landing gear design and integration, Weight and balance analysis, Stability and control analysis.
+Course Code MECH ENG 7062 Course Aircraft Design Coordinating Unit School of Mechanical Engineering Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Incompatible MECH ENG 4100, MECH ENG 7063 Assumed Knowledge MECH ENG 3100, MECH ENG 3101, MECH ENG 7066, MECH ENG 7068 Course Description This a specialised course dedicated to Aircraft Design.
+In this course you will learn about Aircraft design methodology, Technical task preparation, team working, Aircraft design organisation, Aircraft weight calculation, mission fuel weight, Sensitivity analysis, Standard requirements, First estimation of aircraft design parameters, Sizing, Drag polar estimation at low speed, Matching diagram, Aircraft three view and drawings, Overall configuration design, Fuselage design, Propulsion system selection and integration, Wing design considerations, Empennage design considerations, Landing gear design and integration, Weight and balance analysis, Stability and control analysis.
+The material is presented in a combination of lectures, tutorials, hands-on laboratory sessions, and a group design project.

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 To equip students with the required knowledge to conduct conceptual design of different types of aircraft 2 To make the required decisions during the total design cycle of an aircraft including conceptual, preliminary and detail design 3 To provide understanding of analysis and assessment of different types of aircraft 4 To understand the hierarchical models in aircraft design as a multi-disciplinary design objective and utilise a system approach to design and operational performance 5 To distinguish and understand the design phases of an aircraft 6 To understand the method of preparation design tasks and technical reports 7 To be able to calculate total weight and weight fractures of an aircraft 8 To evaluate and understand sensitivity analysis of design parameters 9 To perform and understand sizing of an aircraft 10 To understand layout design of different aircraft 11 To be able to calculate performance characteristics of aircraft 12 To Understand the technology edges and the areas of research in Aerospace and Aeronautics 13 To appreciate environmental issues associated with the area of Aeronautics, such as energy conservation, pollution etc. 14 To develop problem solving skills i.e. identify main issues in aeronautical problems, simplify the problem and solve it using standard tools.
+1 Construct a conceptual design of different types of aircraft; 2 Choose the required decisions during the total design cycle of an aircraft including conceptual, preliminary and detail design; 3 To provide understanding of analysis and assessment of different types of aircraft; 4 Explain the hierarchical models in aircraft design as a multi-disciplinary design objective and utilise a systems approach to design and operational performance; 5 Define and describe the design phases of an aircraft; 6 Explain the method of preparation, design tasks and technical report; 7 Calculate total weight and weight fractures of an aircraft; 8 Evaluate sensitivity analysis of design parameter; 9 To perform and understand sizing of an aircraft; 10 Explain the layout design of different aircraft;

 University Graduate Attributes